 The idea for this fun hoop actually came from a cookie!
 I was scrolling through Instagram and saw this adorable Easter basket cookie from @sweetjennybelle.
 When I saw this cookie, I thought about how cute something like this would look on an embroidery hoop.
 So when nap time came that day, I put off the project I was planning to work on, and started working on this Easter bunny embroidery hoop.
 I really had fun creating this hoop and love how sweet it turned out.

 Easter Bunny Embroidery Hoop Art

-- Free Pattern – Link located at the end of this post
+- Free Bunny Embroidery Hoop Pattern – Grab the free pattern by filling out the purple form at the end of this post.

 - 10″ Embroidery Hoop